j-i-l/FlowVisExample/README.rst

 A simple use case of the flovwis package
 ========================================

+For Info about how to Install flowvis, visit FlowVis_

 You can run the example as is simply by running the code below:

 .. code-block:: bash